irzhakbasil/client-base/README.md

-Im not familiar with Semantic UI.
-I created my own styling.
+I'm not familiar with Semantic UI so I created my own styling.

 1. Clone
 2. Yarn install